Guilherme Biro (footballer, born 2000)

 Guilherme da Trindade Dubas (born 1 May 2000), known as Guilherme Biro, is a Brazilian professional footballer who plays as a defender for Austin FC.

 Club career

 Biro started his professional career with Coritiba, who re-signed him after his first year.
 Biro was part of the team that won the 2022 Campeonato Paranaense.
-After three season with Coritiba, Biro signed with Mirassol for the 2023 season.
+After three seasons with Coritiba, Biro signed with Mirassol for the 2023 season.

 In 2024 Biro signed with Austin FC on a three year deal with an additional 1-year club option.